ropensci/tokenizers/cran-comments.md

 ## R CMD check results

-0 errors | 0 warnings | 1 note
+* One NOTE pertains to a new release of the package.

-The one note pertains to a new release of the package.
+* One NOTE pertains to non-ASCII strings in test files only, which are necessary to ensure the package's functionality on Windows.